knocklabs/knock-go/README.md

 ### Sending notifies (triggering workflows)

-Simple trigger for one recipient:
+Simple trigger for one recipient by id:

 ```go
 req := &knock.TriggerWorkflowRequest{